DataEden/The-Knowledge-House-2025/T-Labs/adhoc-sql/README.md

 # Instagram Ad-hoc Analysis

-You are a data analyst at an NYC-based wholesale food supplier called Osiris-Foods.
+You are a data analyst at a NYC-based wholesale food supplier called Osiris-Foods.
 As part of your companies mission to make more data-driven decisions, you are tasked with generating an ad-hoc report on your companies database.
 You will report on descriptive statistics using SQL and generate respective visualizations using pandas to provide your company an overview of its' past performance.

 For this project, you will analyze an ERD diagram to formulate DML SQL queries within a Jupyter notebook, and provide a write-up of your findings.